How to find inexpensive, beautiful wallpaper

 I love uing wallpaper in my house!
 I think that it makes a big statement that can majorly add to the ambience and the “look” of your room.
 I am all about a big pattern and wallpaper gives that to you.
 The first room I wallpapered was my master bedroom.
 Next I wallpapered my stairs (an epic DIY failure, but not the wallpaper’s fault).
 Most recently, I wallpapered my baby’s nursery.
 In all of the instances, I was looking for a specific look for an affordable price tag.
 Since the nursery was my most recent wallpaper experience, I’ll use that as an example of how to find wallpaper that you love for cheap/ on a budget.

 Step 1– Find out how much wallpaper you need.
 Measure your space- lately I’ve only wallpapered a statement wall so this part is actually really easy (you can do it!)- measure the width and height of the wall.
 If there are any windows or doors, you will subtract that square footage.
-I always use a website to plug the measurements in (this is a great one) and then it will tell you how many rolls you need.
+I always use a website to plug the measurements in (source no longer available) and then it will tell you how many rolls you need.
 I like figuring out how many rolls I need first so I can use that number to plan my budget.
 For me, I found out that I needed two double rolls for the nursery.
 Wallpaper is strange- it is sold in double rolls, but sometimes listed as single rolls for sale, but you can only buy them in double rolls.
 Keep that in mind as you are looking for wallpaper and pricing so you don’t see a price for a single roll, but have to buy as a double roll.
 I needed 2 double rolls for my nursery wall (and spoiler alert, it was barely enough wallpaper with the repeat).

 Step 2– Find your inspiration!
 I get on Pinterest and search away.
 For this room I searched things like “baby room wallpaper” “grey baby room” “safari baby room” “safari wallpaper” and pinned whatever I loved.
 Above is my actual Pinterest board so you can get a visual and sources on what I pinned.
 I loved a wood planked wall, but it was both too expensive and too labor intensive for my life at the time.
 I considered grass cloth, but it wasn’t a big enough look for what I wanted, though I do love some texture.
 When I found the safari wallpaper options, I got really excited- this was the perfect fit!!